 A B-complex vitamin is affordable and easy to find.
 It’s also very rare that it will react badly to any prescription medications.
 All of the B vitamins are essential for proper energy production and stress management because the eight forms are needed for proper brain functioning.
 Those with anxiety and depression have been found to have low levels of all B vitamins.
 Look for a supplement without any synthetic or artificial colors and fillers.
 It should have all eight forms (B1, B2, B3, B5, B6, B7, B9, and B12).

-Dr. Wong from the Global Neuroscience Initiative Foundation supports GABA as one of the most beneficial anxiety supplements around.
+Dr. Wong from the Global Neuroscience Initiative Foundation supports GABA as one of the most beneficial natural anxiety supplements around.
 It has a similar calming effect to Xanax and Valium.
 GABA is a neurotransmitter and nonessential amino acid that works by preventing neurons from over-firing in the brain.
 While it is produced naturally in the body, it is very often deficient in those with chronic anxiety.
 So try supplementing with 500 mg daily.

 Adrenal fatigue is very often missed in diagnosis, but is severe enough to cause symptoms like excessive morning fatigue, depression, anxiety, feeling run down, and you may have trouble healing from infections or recovering from stressful situations.
 Adrenal fatigue happens when you are under prolonged stress either mentally or physically.
 This type of fatigue is not relieved with rest or sleep and can lead to more stress and anxiety.
 Look for supplements that are specifically aimed at the adrenal glands.
 Dr. Rodger Murphree, a functional medicine doctor in Alabama who treats fibromyalgia and chronic fatigue patients, has spent years developing a specific formula for adrenal fatigue.

 The root of the kava plant has been used by Pacific Islanders for thousands of years.
 It induces relaxation and reduces stress and anxiety.
 Kava extract is often served in drinks at well-known Kava bars, but people more often choose to use the pill form found in most local drug stores.
-In a review of 12 placebo-controlled studies, physicians found that kava was more effective at treating anxiety than the inert substance; however, there were a lot of differences in the studies with regard to dose, strains, and treatment duration, so the conclusion is not completely backed by science; however, with its history, this is an anxiety supplement worth a try.
+In a review of 12 placebo-controlled studies, physicians found that kava was more effective at treating anxiety than the inert substance; however, there were a lot of differences in the studies with regard to dose, strains, and treatment duration, so the conclusion is not completely backed by science; however, with its history, this is natural anxiety supplement worth a try.

 St John’s Wort